Secured a win for Vedanta against India in the Singapore courts

 In 2012, Rajah & Tann secured a US$100 million SIAC award against the Philippine National Bank and several other financial institutions, on behalf of companies owned by Indian steel magnate Pramod Mittal.
-The award was set aside by the Singapore High Court in 2014 but partly reinstated a year later.
+The award was partially upheld in the courts.

-A better result was obtained for a Singaporean subsidiary of Indonesia’s Lippo group.
-Rajah & Tann helped it win a SIAC award worth US$42 million plus interest arising from dispute over control of a Chinese hospital.
+The firm helped a subsidiary of Indonesia’s Lippo group win a US$42 million SIAC award arising from a dispute over control of a Chinese hospital.

-A Dutch subsidiary of US bottlemaker Owens-Illinois is also using the firm as it seeks to enforce a US$400 million ICSID award against Venezuela in Singapore.
+A Dutch subsidiary of US bottlemaker Owens-Illinois is using the firm to enforce a US$400 million ICSID award against Venezuela in the Singapore courts.